D10221/grand-prix-legends-installer/readme.md

    - gplinstall_beta_1.08.exe from  grandprixlegends.info

 ## Notes:
-  - on 'wsl' you will need get display working
+  - on 'wsl' you will need get 'X' working, see [gwsl](https://opticos.github.io/gwsl/)
   - on 'wsl' wine doesn't see the mounted drive even when successfully mounted

 ### TODO: